emvaized/scrollbar_lens_extension/README.md

 [![Firefox Users](https://img.shields.io/amo/users/scrollbar-lens?color=%23FF6611&label=users)](https://addons.mozilla.org/firefox/addon/scrollbar-lens/)
 [![Firefox Rating](https://img.shields.io/amo/stars/scrollbar-lens?color=%23FF6611&label=stars)](https://addons.mozilla.org/firefox/addon/scrollbar-lens/)

-This browser extension shows a minimap of the whole page when you hover the scrollbar, allowing to quckly jump to any part of page on click
+This browser extension shows a minimap of the whole page when you hover the scrollbar, allowing to quckly jump to any part of page on click.
+The minimap will appear only if the page is 2.5 times taller than the screen.

 <a href="https://addons.mozilla.org/firefox/addon/scrollbar-lens/"><img src="https://user-images.githubusercontent.com/585534/107280546-7b9b2a00-6a26-11eb-8f9f-f95932f4bfec.png" alt="Get for Firefox"></a>